We may receive compensation when you click on links to products from our partners.

 Sometimes, staying in the same company year after year waiting to get promoted isn’t the best strategy for your career.
 It may be that your company isn’t growing, or that there is no clear path for promotion in your current role.
 Or it may be that your company often looks to outside candidates when top-level jobs open up.

-If you are not longer learning or developing any skills in your current job, it might be time to leave.
+If you are no longer learning or developing any

 What have you accomplished?

 When potential employers look at your resume, they want to see what you were able to accomplish in your time with each company.
 Did you implement a new program that brought results for the company?
 Did you oversee a big project that funneled in a lot of sales?Wondering when it's the right time to leave your job for better opportunities?
 Discover key insights on maximizing career growth and knowing when it's time to move on for greater success. #CareerGrowth #JobChange #ProfessionalDevelopmentClick To Tweet

 If you haven’t yet accomplished anything substantial in your current role, it is probably best to stay in it until you do.
 The more results you have to show for yourself, the more marketable you will be in your next job, no matter how long you have been in your current role.

 What is your pattern?

 Leaving your job after six months might be perfectly acceptable.
 However, leaving every job you’ve ever had after only six months will start to make it very difficult to find another job.
 Employers don’t want to hire someone who is going to leave them in a few months.
 If you have a pattern of consistently short stints at jobs, it will be difficult to convince employers to take a chance on you.

 “If you’ve been working for any length of time, I’m sure you’ve had the thought “How did I wind up in this job?”.
 Not all of us wind up where we had planned at the beginning of our careers.
 And, if you are reading this article, then you are probably contemplating your next move or hoping to land a job if you are out of work.